dell/csm-docs/content/docs/getting-started/installation/installationwizard/operator.md

      driver:
        ....
    ```
-**If neither approach is used, or if any images are not specified in the above approaches, the operator will default to pulling the standard images for drivers and modules.
+**If neither approach is used, the operator will default to pulling the standard images for drivers and modules.
 In case the environment is offline, the user should use either a ConfigMap or customRegistry.**

-   **NOTE: Even if the correct versions and images are provided, if the upgrade still fails, uninstall the existing driver and modules and perform a fresh installation.**
+   **NOTE: If the upgrade using the version flag fails, cleanup the existing resources and proceed with a fresh installation.**

 >NOTE: The CSM Installation Wizard generates `values.yaml` with the minimal inputs required to install the CSM.
 To configure additional parameters in values.yaml, you can follow the steps outlined in [CSI Driver](../../csmoperator#install-driver), [Resiliency](../../csmoperator/csm-modules/resiliency).